WMDA/hacking_docs/docs/networks/smb_telenet_ftp.md

 Server Message Block protocol:

-- A client-side protocol is used to sharing access to files, printers, serial ports and other network resources.
+- A client-side protocol used for sharing files, accessing printers, serial ports and other network resources.
 - Server makes file systems and other resources available to client.
 - Once connected client can open/read/write
 - A response-request protocol (transmits multiple messages between client and server).